marklogic-community/hands-on-data-modeling/setup/README.md

-# Setup
+# Configuration

-## Linux:
+## Setup

-setup.sh will setup and configure the following via cURL:
+The setup scripts will setup and configure the following via cURL:

 - Data and modules databases
 - Indexes